minepkg/action-crash-test/README.md

 ## Usage

-Here's an example to crash test a package using the latest possible version listed in your `minepkg.toml` file (`requirements.minecraft`).
+To get this minimal example running, you'll need to have a `minepkg.toml` file [in your repository](https://minepkg.io/docs/install).
+You can then create the following file as `.github/workflows/crash-test.yml` to get the action running:

 ```yaml
 name: 'crash test on push'